Canada Mortgage Rate History

 We’re curious…

 The history of mortgage rates in Canada is a fascinating journey that significantly impacts the cost of homeownership, housing, and the economy as a whole.
-From the 1970s to the present, mortgage rates in Canada have been on a downward trend despite several peaks and troughs over the years.
-Rates have decreased from their peak of high double digits experienced in the 1980s during a period of high inflation and the global oil crisis to the historical lows experienced in 2020-2021 during the COVID-19 pandemic to where they currently sit in the mid-single digits today.
+From the 1970s to the present, mortgage rates in Canada have been on a downward trend despite several peaks and troughs.
+Rates have decreased from their peak in the high double digits experienced in the 1980s during a period of high inflation and the global oil crisis to the historical lows of 2020-2021 during the COVID-19 pandemic, and are now back to the mid-single digits.

 Source: bankofcanada.ca

-The graph above displays the prime rate’s history since its introduction in 1935.
+The graph above shows the history of the prime rate since its introduction in 1935.
 The prime rate is the benchmark for all variable mortgages and lending products in Canada.
 Using this graph, you can see the many peaks and troughs that have occurred over the years and map out a pattern of how interest rates have gone up and down through the decades.
-Using the chart for the present day, you can see how we have approached another peak in the prime rate.
-Going forward, we will begin to see rates fall once again.

 Average Posted Mortgage Rates for 1, 3, and 5-Year Terms